golang/vscode-go/docs/contributing.md

 ### Ask for help

-The VS Code Go maintainers are reachable via the issue tracker and the [#vscode-dev](https://gophers.slack.com/archives/CUWGEKH5Z) channel on the [Gophers Slack](https://invite.slack.golangbridge.org/).
+The VS Code Go maintainers are reachable via the issue tracker and the [#vscode-dev] channel on the [Gophers Slack].
 Please reach out on Slack with questions, suggestions, or ideas.
 If you have trouble getting started on an issue, we'd be happy to give pointers and advice.

 ## Developing